How to Install Go on Ubuntu Linux

 That should extract the Go binary and save it in the /usr/local directory.

-At this point, Go should be ready to use. however, to locate or find the Go executable binaries, you will need to configure your system and define an environment variable for Go.
+At this point, Go should be ready to use.
+However, to locate or find the Go executable binaries, you must configure your system and define an environment variable for Go.

 You can define the Go environment variable by adding the line below into the /etc/profile file (for system-wide usage) or your $HOME/.profile file just for you.